Mausoleum of Abu Hurayra: Crusader/Ayyubid period

 Ali ibn Abi Bakr al-Harawi (d.
 1215), followed by Yaqut al-Hamawi (d.
 1229) and the Marāṣid al-ʾiṭṭilāʿ (مراصد الاطلاع, an abridgement of Yaqut's work by Safi al-Din 'Abd al-Mu'min ibn 'Abd al-Haqq, d.1338), mention that in Yubna there was a tomb said to be that of Abu Hurayra, the companion of the Prophet.
 The Marāṣid also adds that the tomb seen here is also said to be that of Abd Allah ibn Sa'd, another companion of the Prophet.

 Yavne's population at the time was a mixture of Muslims, Samaritans, and - during the Crusader period - Christians, with Benjamin of Tudela (12th century) finding no Jewish inhabitants there.
 During the Middle Ages, apart from Muslims (and Christians in the Crusader period), Samaritans continued to inhabit Yibna.
 The Tolidah, a Samaritan chronicle written sometime during the 12th−14th centuries, mentions a Samaritan family that moved from Ashkelon to Yibna, called here "Iamma", and other Samaritans that moved from the city to Egypt.
 According to Ben-Zvi, this event occurred when Yibna fell to the Ayyubids in 1187 (1976: 108).
 The Samaritan presence in Yavneh was continuous and lasted from the late Roman period at least until the 12th century.
 As mentioned previously, there are no records from the early Islamic period about a Jewish presence in Yavneh, yet no records exist to refute such a presence.
 On the other hand, Benjamin of Tudela (12th century), who passed through Yavneh on his way from Jaffa to Ashkelon, clearly states that no Jews were living there (Benjamin of Tudela 43).

 Mamluk period

-Most of the current structure was built during the Mamluk period, with successive additions to a pre-existing tomb chamber already associated with Abu Hurayra.
+In the Mamluk period, Sultan Baybars constructed the shrine of Abū Hurayra at Yibna and a three-arched bridge over the Soreq Stream, reinforcing Yibna's position on the Damascus–Cairo road.
+Later Mamluk rulers further embellished the shrine and added associated Islamic structures and waterworks.

 A Hebrew travel guide from between 1266 and 1291 mentions that the tomb of Rabban Gamaliel in Yavne is used as a Muslim prayer house.
 The following century, another Jewish traveler, Ishtori Haparchi, described Abu Hurayra's mausoleum as 'a very fine memorial to Rabbi Gamliel.'